imagej/imagej.github.io/_pages/plugins/find-dimension-of-raw-image.md

 -   to demonstrate that an AWT Listener can be written in Jython, and
 -   to find the width of an image you know is uncompressed, but do not know the dimensions.

-To use it, open the raw image with {% include bc content='File | Import | Raw...'%} choosing a width and height that should roughly be the correct one.
+To use it, open the raw image with {% include bc path='File | Import | Raw...'%} choosing a width and height that should roughly be the correct one.
 Then start this script, which will open a dialog box with a slider, with which you can interactively test new widths -- the pixels in the image window will be updated accordingly.

 The script is maintained by {% include person content='Schindelin' %}.